The Essential Guide to Packing for a Trip to Nepal

 When you come to a lodge to stay overnight, you’ll definitely want to take your shoes off and to give your tired feet some rest.

-So, you should also bring a pair of light trainers or sandals (better with the covered tip) and let your boots dry overnight.
+So, you should also bring a pair of light trainers or sandals (closed-toe is best) and let your boots dry overnight.

 Trekkers who choose to take the teahouse trek route and sleep in lodges can easily survive without a sleeping bag.
 Most of these lodges will provide warm blankets.